Simplified Least Squares Shadowing sensitivity analysis for chaotic ODEs and PDEs: Numerical results

 \item Sine squared window :

 \item Sine to the power four also known as Hann-squared window :

 \item Bump window :

-defined up to normalization constants. \end{itemize} All windows respect the criteria of theorem 1 in exception of the square one which is equivalent to not using any window.
+defined up to normalization constants. \end{itemize} All windows respect the criteria of theorem 1 with the exception of the square window which is equivalent to not using any window.
 The major difference between the last four functions is their Taylor expansion in the neighborhood of $t=0$ and $t=1$.
 Actually, we can expect the areas around the extremities to be the most "sensible" ones, leading the the biggest error terms in the approximation of $\frac{d\langle z \rangle}{d\rho}$ since $\vv_{\check{\tau}}$ is maximal in these areas.
-Thus, choosing a windowing function that collapses quite fast on the extremities seems to be a good idea.
-The simple sine has non zero derivatives on the extremities, the squared one has a zero derivative on both sides, the Hann-squared function has zero coefficients till the 3rd order derivative while the bump function has zero coefficients for all derivative orders.
-A deep and rigorous analysis of this intuitive idea has been carried out by Krakos and al. for the periodic case (periodic dynamical system)\cite{periodic}.\\
+Thus, choosing a windowing function that collapses quite fast on the extremities is expected to be the more accurate.
+The simple sine has non zero derivatives on the extremities, the squared one has a zero derivative on both sides, the Hann-squared function has zero coefficients until the 3rd order derivative while the bump function has zero coefficients for all derivative orders.
+A deep and rigorous analysis of this intuitive idea has been carried out by Krakos et al. for the periodic case (periodic dynamical system)\cite{periodic}.\\

-For all simulations, the equations were discretized using a second order scheme\footnote{It is worth noting that both integration scheme for $u(t)$ and discretization of equations (\ref{kkttan}) should have the same accuracy order for stability reasons.} and a uniform timestep of $\Delta t=0.02$.
+For all simulations, the equations were discretized using an implicit second-order Crank-Nicolson scheme\footnote{It is worth noting that both integration scheme for $u(t)$ and discretization of equations (\ref{kkttan}) should have the same accuracy order for stability reasons.} solved up to machine precision and a uniform timestep of $\Delta t=0.02$.
 The burn-in period for computing $u(t)$ was set to $10$ time units.\\

-First, figure \ref{lineargrowth} shows the norm of the computed $\vv_{\check{\tau}}$ with respect to $t$ where $\rho=28$ and the time integration lenght is $T=100$.
-We can clearly notice the linear growth of the "enveloppe" of $\vv_{\check{\tau}}$ as $t$ increases or decreases as predicted in equation (\ref{vv0}) :
+First, figure \ref{lineargrowth} shows the norm of the computed $\vv_{\check{\tau}}$ with respect to $t$ where $\rho=28$ and the time integration length is $T=100$.
+We can clearly notice the linear growth of the "envelope" of $\vv_{\check{\tau}}$ as $t$ increases or decreases as predicted in equation (\ref{vv0}) :

 Furthermore, $\vv_{\check{\tau}}$ is minimal around $t=\frac{T}{2}=50$ which is in agreement with the following result :